srimuthurajesh/Tech-Notes/devops/kubernetes.md

 ## Components of k8s:
 ### Master Components:
 #### 1. kube-apiserver:
-> The gateway for all requests to the Kubernetes cluster, responsible for authentication and communication.
+> gateway for all requests, responsible for authentication and communication.

-2. etcd storage: A key-value store that holds cluster state information and is used by Kubernetes components for coordination.
+#### 2. etcd storage:
+> A key-value store that holds cluster state information and is used by Kubernetes components for coordination.

+#### 3. kube-controller-manager:
-3. kube-controller-manager: Monitors the cluster state and ensures that the desired state is maintained (e.g., replication, node management).
+> Monitors the cluster state and ensures that the desired state is maintained (e.g., replication, node management).

+#### 4. cloud-controller-manager:
-4. cloud-controller-manager: Manages cloud-specific operations (like load balancing, storage) for Kubernetes clusters running in cloud environments.
+> Manages cloud-specific operations (like load balancing, storage) for Kubernetes clusters running in cloud environments.

+#### 5. kube-scheduler:
-5. kube-scheduler: Decides on which node a new pod should be scheduled based on resource availability and constraints.
+> Decides on which node a new pod should be scheduled based on resource availability and constraints.

 ### Node Components:
+#### 1. kubelet:
-1. kubelet: An agent that runs on each node, ensuring containers are running in a pod.
+> An agent that runs on each node, ensuring containers are running in a pod.

+#### 2. kube-proxy:
-2. kube-proxy: Handles network routing and forwarding requests between containers and services in the cluster.
+> Handles network routing and forwarding requests between containers and services in the cluster.

 ### Additional Concepts:
+#### 1. Minikube:
-1. Minikube: A single-node Kubernetes cluster used for local development and testing.
+> A single-node Kubernetes cluster used for local development and testing.
+#### 2. Kubectl:
-2. Kubectl: The command-line interface (CLI) tool used to interact with Kubernetes clusters.
+> The command-line interface (CLI) tool used to interact with Kubernetes clusters.

-## Kubernetes Objects:
+## Key Kubernetes Concepts:
 #### 1. Pod:
 > The smallest deployable unit in Kubernetes, encapsulating one or more containers, storage resources, network identities, and configuration.